LakshmiSHR/flycab-booking-app/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/1031d041-4315-4e0e-9fee-978ad81c3d7d) and start prompting.

-Changes made via Lovable will be committed automatically to this repository.
+Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**